-Rough cut lumber is lumber that is untreated and cut into planks.
-This type of lumber is different than treated lumber and not often sold at hardware stores.
-Like any building material, rough-cut lumber has both pros and cons.
+Rough cut lumber is untreated and cut into planks.
+It’s different than treated lumber and isn’t sold at hardware stores.
+Like any type of wood material, rough cut lumber has advantages and disadvantages.

-To get rough-sawn lumber, you usually need to visit a lumberyard or other supplier.
+If you want rough sawn lumber, you’ll need to buy it at a lumber yard or wood supplier.
 Rough sawn lumber is cut from full logs and sold shortly after.
-They don’t have a long process before they make it to you.

 What Is Rough Cut Lumber?

-Rough cut lumber is lumber that is primarily just cut and not treated.
-It is stronger than treated lumber but it also has a higher moisture content.
-Rough cut lumber is lumber that skips a step in the process.
+Rough lumber is untreated.
+It is stronger than treated lumber but it also absorbs more moisture.
+Rough lumber skips a step in the process.

 Rough Cut Lumber By The Board Foot